maxvfischer/DIY-arcade/README.md

 To add the shutdown script, do the following:
 1. Start the Raspberry Pi
-2. When the EmulationStation has started, click F4 on your keyboard to enter bash
+2. When the EmulationStation (RetroPie) has started, click F4 on your keyboard to enter bash
 3. Make sure that you have python and pip installed
 4. Install RPi.GPIO: `pip install RPi.GPIO` (see https://pypi.org/project/RPi.GPIO/)
 5. Create a utils folder under /home: `mkdir /home/utils/`
 6. Add [this script (shutdown_script.py)](./scripts/shutdown_script.py) to the newly created utils folder
-7. To make the Raspberry run this script on start up, add the line `python3 /home/utils/shutdown_script.py &` at the end of the file `/etc/rc.local`, just before `exit 0`.
+7. To make the Raspberry run this script on start up, add the line `python3 /home/utils/shutdown_script.py &` at the end of the file `/etc/rc.local`, just before `exit 0`

 ![power button 6](./images/build/power_button_6.gif)